mulesoft-assets/template-msdyn2sfdc-account-broadcast/README.md

 # Use Case <a name="usecase"/>
 This Anypoint Template should serve as a foundation for setting an online sync of accounts from MS Dynamics to Salesforce.
-Everytime there is a new account or a change in an already existing one, the integration will poll for changes from MS Dynamics source instance and it will be responsible for updating the account in Salesforce target instance.
+Every time there is a new account or a change in an already existing one, the integration will poll for changes from MS Dynamics source instance and it will be responsible for updating the account in Salesforce target instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.